gpitvl2thw/WS_ReadMe/README.rst

 ``mvn clean``

 ----------------
-Run test without/with of reports
+Run test without/with of report
 ----------------
 To run the framework for execution you need to choose the desired option [test/site]

 ~~~~~~~~~~~~
-Run test without of reports
+Run test without of report
 ~~~~~~~~~~~~
 To run tests without getting a report use option test

 ``mvn clean test``

 ~~~~~~~~~~~~
-Run test with of reports
+Run test with of report
 ~~~~~~~~~~~~
 To run tests with getting a report use option site